mautic/user-documentation/docs/plugins/salesforce.rst

 .. vale on

-Visit the [Knowledgebase](https://kb.mautic.org/article/how-to-integrate-mautic-with-salesforce.html) for details on how to configure the Salesforce integration.
+Visit the :xref:`Knowledgebase SF` for details on how to configure the Salesforce integration.